Simonkrh/AIS4104_pick_and_place/README.md

 python3 tools/collect_eye_in_hand_samples.py
 ```

 Move the robot to different stable poses.
 Press `s` to save a sample and `q` to quit.
-Aim for about 15-30 good samples.

-Optional automatic capture from hardcoded good poses:
+Optional automatic capture from hardcoded poses:

 ```bash
 python3 tools/auto_collect_eye_in_hand_samples.py